Fujifilm X30 vs Canon G16

 The Fujifilm X30 and the Canon PowerShot G16 are two digital cameras that were revealed to the public, respectively, in August 2014 and August 2013.
-Both the X30 and the G16 are fixed lens compact cameras that are based on a 2/3 (X30) and a 1/1.7-inch sensor.
+Both the X30 and the G16 are fixed lens compact cameras that are based on a 2/3 (X30) and a 1/1.7-inch (G16) sensor.
 Both cameras offer a resolution of 12 megapixels.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Fujifilm X30 and the Canon G16 is provided in the side-by-side display below.
+The physical size and weight of the Fujifilm X30 and the Canon G16 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three successive views from the front, the top, and the rear side are shown.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the X30 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is somewhat smaller (3 percent) than the Fujifilm X30.
 Moreover, the G16 is markedly lighter (16 percent) than the X30.
 In this context, it is worth noting that neither the X30 nor the G16 are weather-sealed.

 Any camera decision will naturally be influenced heavily by the price.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The G16 was somewhat cheaper (by 8 percent) than the X30 at launch, but both cameras fall into the same price category.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
-Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 Of the two cameras under consideration, the Fujifilm X30 features a 2/3 sensor and the Canon G16 a 1/1.7-inch sensor.
 The sensor area in the G16 is 28 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 3.9 and 4.65.
 Both cameras feature a native aspect ratio (sensor width to sensor height) of 4:3.